Allensy/spotify-mcp/README.md

 ## Environment variables

-Provide these via your MCP client config (do not hardcode):
+Provide these via your MCP client config (do not hardcode).

-- SPOTIPY_CLIENT_ID
-- SPOTIPY_CLIENT_SECRET
-- SPOTIPY_REDIRECT_URI

 These names match Spotipy conventions and are what the server expects.

+Required:

+- `SPOTIPY_CLIENT_ID`
+- `SPOTIPY_CLIENT_SECRET`
+- `SPOTIPY_REDIRECT_URI`

+Optional:

+- `SPOTIFY_SCOPE`: Override the default OAuth scope (space-delimited scopes).
+Defaults to a broad set enabling playback and library/playlist operations.
+- `SPOTIPY_CACHE_PATH`: Token cache file path (inside container).
+Useful when you want to control the exact cache location.
+When running Docker, combine with a bind mount to persist the cache.

 ## Build